In 2019, I was lucky enough to be given the opportunity to lead my first Couch to 5k running group.

-Running leading has been a dream of mine for a few years now, so I thought it was about time I mustered the courage to start a Couch to 5k programme.
+Leading a run group has been a dream of mine for a few years now, so I thought it was about time I mustered the courage to start a local running group.

-I love to share my passion and enthusiasm for running and the positive impact it can have on both your physical and mental health.
-I also love teaching and helping other people to achieve their goals.
+I love to share my passion and enthusiasm for running because of the positive impact it has had on my own physical and mental health.

 In August 2018, I completed my Leadership in Running Fitness (LiRF) course which was super helpful in providing me with the basics of run leading.